maxlit/powerindex/docs/German-elections-2025-analysis.md

 The German federal election of 2025 represents an interesting case for game-theoretic analysis because the parties agreed to exclude the second-largest party (AfD) from any coalition.
 This had a few notable side effects:
 1. The SPD, previously the strongest party, was able to retain a strong power position even though it lost more than a third of its votes.
-2. One party (BSW) narrowly failed to pass the 5% threshold, missing it by just 0.02%.
-This significantly (not marginally) re-distributed power.
+2. Besides, one party (BSW) narrowly failed to pass the 5% threshold, missing it by a small margin (0.02%).
+This significantly (not by a margin) re-distributed power.

 In what follows, we briefly review the theory behind the analysis, present the data, and then dive into the outcomes.
 This analysis is purely *mechanical*: it does not take into account political positions.

 ## Quick overview of the theory on power indices

 Power distribution is not only about the number of votes you get, but also about how the votes are distributed.
 For example, if one party gets 49% and another gets 51%, the smaller one has zero power in a simple majority system.
 However, if there are 10 other parties with 5% each, the 49% party holds almost all the power.
-Thus, depending on the distribution of votes, a party’s power can range anywhere between 0% and 100%.
+Thus, depending on the distribution of votes among the rest, a party’s power can range anywhere between 0% and 100%.

 How do we measure it?
-The common approach is to count the number of coalitions in which a party is pivotal.
-There are different ways of doing this ([Banzhaf index](https://en.wikipedia.org/wiki/Banzhaf_power_index), [Shapley–Shubik index](https://en.wikipedia.org/wiki/Shapley–Shubik_power_index)).
-While they can differ in extreme cases, they usually produce similar results in practice.
-The most common measures are the Banzhaf and the Shapley–Shubik indices.
+The common approach is to count the situations in which a party is decisive for forming a winning coalition.
+There are different ways of doing this (e.g. [Banzhaf index](https://en.wikipedia.org/wiki/Banzhaf_power_index), [Shapley–Shubik index](https://en.wikipedia.org/wiki/Shapley–Shubik_power_index) etc).
+While they can differ in extreme cases, they usually produce similar results in practice (we use Banzhaf index for our analysis).

 ## German elections – data